burkeholland/deno-first-look/lessons/webserver/simple.md

 error: Uncaught PermissionDenied: network access to "0.0.0.0:3000", run again with the --allow-net flag
 ```

-Run the program again with the `allow-net` flag.
+Run the program again with the `--allow-net` flag.
 Be sure to restrict the access to only port 3000.

 ```bash
 deno run --allow-net=0.0.0.0:3000 app.ts